-(1) Includes the 2018 Plan, the 2013 Plan and the 2018 Employee Stock Purchase Plan (the "2018 ESPP").
+(3) Includes the 2018 Plan, the 2013 Plan and the 2018 Employee Stock Purchase Plan (the "2018 ESPP").

-(2) The 2018 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance or transfer pursuant to awards under the 2018 Plan shall be increased on the first day of each year beginning in 2019 and ending in 2028, equal to the lesser of (A) five percent (5.0%) of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board; provided, however, that no more than 60,000,000 shares of stock may be issued upon the exercise of incentive stock options.
+(4) The 2018 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance or transfer pursuant to awards under the 2018 Plan shall be increased on the first day of each year beginning in 2019 and ending in 2028, equal to the lesser of (i) five percent (5.0%) of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, and (ii) such smaller number of shares of stock as determined by our Board; provided, however, that no more than 60,000,000 shares of stock may be issued upon the exercise of incentive stock options.

-(3) The 2018 ESPP contains an "evergreen" provision, pursuant to which the maximum number of shares of our common stock authorized for sale under the 2018 ESPP shall be increased on the first day of each year beginning in 2019 and ending in 2028, equal to the lesser of (A) one percent (1.0%) of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such number of shares of common stock as determined by our Board; provided, however, no more than 8,000,000 shares of our common stock may be issued thereunder.
+(5) The 2018 ESPP contains an "evergreen" provision, pursuant to which the maximum number of shares of our common stock authorized for sale under the 2018 ESPP shall be increased on the first day of each year beginning in 2019 and ending in 2028, equal to the lesser of (i) one percent (1.0%) of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, and (ii) such number of shares of common stock as determined by our Board; provided, however, no more than 8,000,000 shares of our common stock may be issued thereunder.

-(4) Includes 536,242 shares that were available for future issuance as of December 31, 2018 under the 2018 ESPP, all of which were subject to purchase under the offering period in effect as of December 31, 2019, which offering period will end on May 15, 2019.
+(6) Includes 876,801 shares that were available for future issuance as of December 31, 2019 under the 2018 ESPP (all of which were subject to purchase under the offering period in effect as of December 31, 2019, which offering period will end on May 15, 2020).

-(5) Consists of 169,491 shares subject to options granted outside of the 2018 Plan and the 2013 Plan and 763,501 shares subject to compensatory warrants.
+(7) Consists of 169,491 shares subject to options granted outside of the 2018 Plan and the 2013 Plan.
 The options were granted at an exercise price of \$3.39 and vest as to (i) 12.5% of the shares on the six-month anniversary of the vesting commencement date, and (ii) one 1/48th of the shares in equal monthly installments thereafter through the fourth anniversary of the vesting commencement date, subject to continued service through the applicable vesting date.
-For a description of the material features of the warrants, see Note 11 of the audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.